All articles by Robert M. Steeg

 The Unexpected Consequences of Memorandum of Lease for Landlords and Tenants

-By Robert M. Steeg According to Managing Partner, Robert M. Steeg, whether you are a landlord or a tenant, the recordation of a Memorandum of Lease has very significant consequences … More»
+By Robert M. Steeg According to Managing Partner, Robert M. Steeg, whether you are a commercial landlord or a commercial tenant, the recordation of a Memorandum of Lease has very … More»

 Owner of an LLC May Be Found Personally Liable for Company Obligations